Therme Bucuresti in Bucharest

 So yeah, a simple ad I saw on a billboard in the street, convinced me to check out the place.
-On google maps, it says Therme Bucuresti is right in the city center, subway station “Piata Romana”.
-Once I get there, I don’t see the place.
-I ask people around me, but Therme Bucuresti doesn’t ring a bell with them.
-I finally see a bus stop slighty different from all the other ones.
-All right I finally get it… Google maps pointed me to the shuttle going to therme Bucuresti, but not the place itself.
+On Google Maps, it says Therme Bucuresti is right in the city center, subway station “Piata Romana”.
+Once I got there, I didn’t see the place.
+I asked people around me, but Therme Bucuresti didn’t ring a bell with them.
+I finally saw a bus stop slighty different from all the other ones.
+All right I finally got it… Google maps pointed me to the shuttle going to therme Bucuresti, but not the place itself.

 Once I got there, one of the vendors bombarded me with questions “Are you alone?
 How long are you staying here?
 A few hours?
 Half a day?
 The whole day?
 Do you have a towel?”
 So I just calmly responded to her questions “Yes I’m alone, I have my towel, I think I’m gonna spend a few hours here…“.
-And she said “All right, that’ll be 84 lei (around 17 euros or 19 US dollars).
+And she said “All right, that’ll be 84 lei (around 17 euros).
 You can stay up to three hours here.”
-So I don’t have the exact prices but apparently it’s around 15-20 euros (16-22 US dollars), depending on how long you want to stay, the number of people, if you have a towel… Thus I paid, and she gave me an electronic bracelet (to put your clothes in a locker, and also to have access to the differents parts of the complex).
+So I don’t have the exact prices but apparently it’s around 15-20 euros, depending on how long you want to stay, the number of people, if you have a towel… Thus I paid, and she gave me an electronic bracelet (to put your clothes in a locker, and also to have access to the differents parts of the complex).
 Time to have fun!

 Therme Bucuresti is divided in three main parts, Elysium, The Palm and Galaxy.
 Elysium is on the second floor.
 This is where you’re going to find the saunas.
 There’s also a pool, three massage studios and also an outdoor restaurant.
 You can take a dip in the small pool, and relax there.